-- The Primary interconnect cable connects INTERCONNECT Port 1 on the Local and Remote units.
-This carries the main video channel and all data (plus audio/serial). - The Secondary CATx cable (connected to INTERCONNECT Port 2) carries the second video channel.
+- The Primary interconnect cable connects INTERCONNECT Port 1 on the Local and Remote Units.
+This carries the main video channel and all data (plus audio/serial). - Secondary CATx cables (connected to INTERCONNECT Ports 2 4) carry additional video channels on multi-head units.